This post was updated in April 2020.

 According to the author, the story reached its conclusion with the end of “The Saga” (see below).
 Since then, he has revisited the world in one stand-alone novel.
 Rumor has it he’s working on a new one.

-However, those rumors have been floating around for a few years now.
-What’s more, Sapkowski will release the first novel in a new trilogy in July 2020.
+However, those rumors have been floating around for a few years now and nothing have been confirmed.
 So, if there’s any truth to the rumors, it probably won’t publish any time soon.

 Regardless, Spakowski has been adamant that any new books released will be set during the already established timeline, or they’ll follow different characters; he’ll not continue the story beyond the events of the last novel in the series.